ThomasBaldi/STUDY-EP-stock-sales/README.md

 }
 ```

-The user role is set to be by default equal to 2 (User) in the user model and the previous mentioned hook preventing more than 1 Admin users beeing added ensures that this endpoint only creates Users with a User role.
+- The user role is set to be by default equal to 2 (User) in the user model and the previous mentioned hook preventing more than 1 Admin users beeing added ensures that this endpoint only creates Users with a User role.
-Validation checks are made on Username having to be unique and on emails, as there is a maximum of 4 duplicate emails allowed.
-A hook is set up on the user model to enforce such email duplicate restriction and prevent a fifth equal email to be added on signup.
+- Validation checks are made on Username having to be unique and on emails, as there is a maximum of 4 duplicate emails allowed.
+- A hook is set up on the user model to enforce such email duplicate restriction and prevent a fifth equal email to be added on signup.
-As per previous endpoints, all errors are handled and return relevant response messages.
+- As per previous endpoints, all errors are handled and return relevant response messages.
-While the signup is being done, the password is hashed and salted using crypto and then stored in the database as datatype BLOB for security reasons.
+- During the signup call, the password is hashed and salted using crypto and then stored in the database as datatype BLOB for security reasons.

-- Admin and existing users can login through "POST/login" with a request body like the following one:
+2. Admin and existing users can login through "POST/login" with a request body like the following one:

 ```JSON
 {